killgriff22/killgriff22/README.md

 HI<br>
-im a useless trans programmer that likes to act like a 5 year old<br>
+im a trans programmer that likes to act like a 5 year old<br>
 Discord : X-X#4204<br>
 Twitter : N/A<br>
 Current Project: A neopixel light bar for my car<br>